collocations.org

 She has great expertise in these matters.

-This project builds on the existing expertise of staff at the centre.
+This project builds on the existing expertise of our staff.

 Professor Simpson provided expertise in engineering.